 Note: Organisms classified as endemic, for which no reference is given, are commonly identified in New Zealand and reported in the quarterly reports of diagnostic laboratories published in Surveillance.
-For less commonly diagnosed endemic organisms, a reference is given to substantiate the classification.
-Palyam viruses have been listed as exotic on the basis that they have not been recorded as occurring in New Zealand.
-All other organisms listed as exotic have been classified by MAF as unwanted or notifiable organisms (MAF 2009).
+For less commonly diagnosed

-Entries marked \ in Column 5 are organisms found in cattle or other species but for which no reference has been found suggesting they occur in deer.
+Entries marked in Column 5 are organisms found in cattle or other species but for which no reference has been found suggesting they occur in deer.
 In addition, the risk analysis for cattle germplasm concluded that the likelihood of introduction in cattle germplasm is negligible.

-Entries marked \\ in Column 5 are organisms transmitted by arthropod vectors for which no reference has been found suggesting they are transmitted in germplasm.
+Entries marked in Column 5 are organisms transmitted by arthropod vectors for which no reference has been found suggesting they are transmitted in germplasm.

-Entries marked \\\ are organisms that have a complex life-cycle and are not known to be transmitted in germplasm.
+Entries marked are organisms that have a complex life-cycle and are not known to be transmitted in germplasm.